 Potential for Putting Your Back Out!

-A bag close to 160cm is actually pretty large, which means it can also get heavy – but, don’t forget, you’ve either got to put this in front of your legs which limits your leg room (although, as you can see in the picture above, it’s okay with a smaller case), or lift it up, over your head to get it onto the overhead rack – and get it back down again when you reach your stop.
+A bag close to 160cm is pretty large, which means it can also get heavy – but don’t forget, you’ve either got to put this in front of your legs, which is unlikely to happen, or lift it up, over your head to get it onto the overhead rack – and get it back down again when you reach your stop.
 If your bag is heavy, that’s going to be a chore.

 Other Reasons